elastic/integrations/packages/prometheus_input/docs/README.md

 ## Metrics

-### Prometheus Exporters (Collectors)

-The Prometheus input package connects to the Prometheus server and pulls metrics using the `/metrics` endpoint.

 #### Scraping from a Prometheus exporter

 To scrape metrics from a Prometheus exporter, configure the `hosts` setting to it.
 The path